 Anyway.
 Let’s get back to why you’re here –

 How to restore fake gold jewelry, and make it look gold again

 You only need two ingredients: gold nail polish or gold spray, and a shiny transparent topcoat.

 Use whatever you have, but bear in mind that most nail polishes are also super toxic, especially when in physical contact with the skin, as the skin absorbs more of the toxins than the nails.

 For the topcoat (the polish in actual contact with your skin) consider using a vegan, natural, organic, and skin-safe nail polish, in addition to a regular stronger gold shade.

 Gold nail polish: Use whatever you find that gives similar color to real gold.
 It’s important to use nail polish without glitter (as real gold obviously doesn’t have big glitter bites in it), but a slight pearly shimmer is completely fine – whatever you prefer.
 It’s hard to find a non-glittery metallic shade, but I love the ingzy gold polish, it has no glitter and a slight yellow tint which makes it good for jewelry.
-Another beautiful shade with some pearly shimmer is OPI’s slinging mezcal, or OPI’s bells bling if you’d like a darker gold.
+Also worth mentioning is Sally Hansen’s metallic nail polish.
+Another beautiful shade with some pearly shimmer is OPI’s bells bling if you’d prefer that.

 Gold spray: I’ve seen some people use the Krylon gold spray for costume jewelry.
 Worth checking out!